-These watermelon Christmas trees are the perfect raw treat to take any Christmas function.
+These watermelon trees are the perfect raw treat to take any function, especially at Christmas time.

 When I first saw these a few years back, thanks to my gorgeous and creative sister-in-law, I fell in love with them on the spot.